3.1 The Faculty Meeting

 When standing committees or ad hoc committees of the faculty examine important issues, they should have discussion in the faculty meetings early in their deliberations in order to become familiar with views of the whole faculty.
 The Committee of the Whole provides the setting for such discussion.
 The contents of a discussion in the Committee of the Whole would not appear in the record of the meeting in order to give opportunity for free discussion to all participants without final commitment.

-The Committee of the Whole should be used for important matters, and the secretary should include it in the agenda for that meeting.
+The Committee of the Whole should be used for important matters, and the Chair of the Faculty should include it in the agenda for that meeting.
 When the faculty votes to resolve itself into the Committee of the Whole, it will normally do so following the committee reports.
 The issues to be discussed will be specified, and remarks will be restricted to those issues.
 Ordinarily, discussion will be guided by an agenda or a position paper distributed prior to that meeting.